CLIPSelf: Vision Transformer Distills Itself for Open-Vocabulary Dense Prediction: Appendix

-\textbf{Dense Feature Extraction.} We follow the practice in ~\citep{zhou2022maskclip} to extract dense feature maps of CLIP ViTs.
+\textbf{Masked Attention.} We follow the practice in ~\citep{zhou2022maskclip} to extract dense feature maps of CLIP ViTs.
 One might question whether applying a masked-attention operation could be a better cure for the inferior dense-level representation.
 However, as presented in Tab.~\ref{tab:mask_attn}(\#3), our experiments indicate that such an approach improves the recognition of stuff masks but worsens the classification of object boxes and thing masks.
 Furthermore, the accuracy improvement for stuff masks achieved through the masked-attention operation lags significantly behind the performance of CLIPSelf (\#4).